bennomeier/epcalc/README.md

 The compiled App is now in a docs folder, and can be accessed at https://bennomeier.github.io/epcalc/index.html

-To get information for a specific, JHU listed country use, e.g., https://bennomeier.github.io/epcalc/index.html?country=Czechia&logN=16.18
+To get information for a specific JHU listed country use, e.g., https://bennomeier.github.io/epcalc/index.html?country=Czechia&logN=16.18

 *Update 2020/03/25: Update for new JHU data format.
 Real-time JHU Data for Deaths and Confirmed are now shown in the plot for a hard-coded country.